 Perspectives and conclusions

-We thank Wendye Quaye for her design assistance in creating the downloadable supplemental forms.
+We thank Michael DeSantis as well as the Light Microscopy Shared Resource at HHMI Janelia Research Campus for the use of the confocal microscope.
+We also thank Wendye Quaye for her design assistance in creating the downloadable supplemental forms.

-The Advanced Imaging Center at Janelia Research Campus is generously supported by the Gordon and Betty Moore Foundation and Howard Hughes Medical Institute.
+The Advanced Imaging Center is generously supported by the Gordon and Betty Moore Foundation as well as the Howard Hughes Medical Institute.

 The authors declare no competing or financial interests.